 We are an academy school and the admission authority is the Brigshaw Learning Partnership (BLP).
 We cater for pupils between the ages of 3-11.
 The school holds an annual Open Day for interested parents to look round the school with the Headteacher or School Business Manager.
-You are also very welcome to look round our school at any time of the year (subject to any COVID restrictions).
+You are also very welcome to look round our school at any time of the year.
 Please contact the school office to make an appointment.

 The school’s admission authority sets the admission policy every year.
 Although the BLP is the admissions authority, the school works with Leeds City Council’s Admissions Unit who co-ordinate reception places at all schools in Leeds.
 You can read our school’s admission polices below.

-If you are applying for a reception place for September 2023, all applications are made in advance.
+If you are applying for a reception place, all applications are made in advance.
 Offers are made by local authorities on national offer day.

 You must apply to the local authority who empties your bins.
 If this is Leeds, go to www.leeds.gov.uk/apply.
 The LA website is a composite prospectus for all Leeds schools and includes information about:

 You can also watch the Leeds City Council school admissions video for more information.